Article

 We can hardly tell you anything new about the video conferencing tools world that is remote for two years already.
 But still, these tools should still be mentioned as a part of the design collaboration toolkit.

 In order not to overwhelm colleagues with a massive Slack message flow, sometimes it’s useful to schedule short voice calls.
 Slack calls fit well for this.
-For longer calls or regular team meetings that require screen sharing, we use Zoom.
+For longer calls or regular team meetings that require screen sharing, where we can also brainstorm, we use Zoom.
+These video conferencing tools help connect remote team members for deeper discussions and make it easier for more people to participate in conversations, especially when larger groups need to collaborate.

 Zoom pricing: